You are physically there.

 Once I had financial freedom.

-Once I figured out the perfect system.
+Once I found the perfect model.

-Read the playbook.
 Try the systems.

-I’ll refund you in full.
-No questions asked.
+I will refund you in full.

 You can keep the book.

-👉 The risk is on me.
+The risk is on me.

-👉 The decision is yours.
+The decision is yours.

-This isn’t about $7.
+This is not really about $7.

-It’s about how long this pattern continues.
+It is about how long the pattern continues.

 And the hardest part?